eesmer/DebianDC/Documentation/decisions/0004-disable-suspend-hibernate.md

 At the same time, even if supported, Suspend and Hibernate are not meaningful (or desired) for a Domain Controller role:
 - They interrupt critical services unexpectedly
 - They may cause replication delays and operational inconsistencies
+- They can contribute to Kerberos issues such as time drift/clock skew scenarios
+- They reduce predictability and increase operational risk

+Therefore, DebianDC must clearly define which power operations are supported.